DataDog/documentation/content/en/profiler/profiler_troubleshooting/ruby.md

 ## Segmentation faults in `gc_finalize_deferred` in Ruby versions 2.6 to 3.2

-In rare situations, we've discovered that the profiler can trigger [Ruby VM Bug #19991][12] that manifests itself as a "Segmentation fault" with a crash stack trace including the `gc_finalize_deferred` function.
+In rare situations, the profiler can trigger [Ruby VM Bug #19991][12] that manifests itself as a "Segmentation fault" with a crash stack trace including the `gc_finalize_deferred` function.

 This bug has been fixed for Ruby 3.3 and above.
 For older Ruby versions, you can use the "no signals" workaround to resolve this issue.